doublej-main/quant_cloud/README.md

 # Black-Scholes Greek Validator (AWS)

 This project implements a web application to display Black-Scholes Greek validation results.
-It consists of a static frontend (hosted on AWS S3) and a containerized backend (hosted on AWS App Runner).
+It consists of a static frontend (hosted on AWS S3) and a containerized backend (hosted on AWS Lambda with an API Gateway).

-The backend is a wrapper that, on startup, runs a C++ program to generate .csv data files and a Python script to generate .png plot files.
-The API then serves these static files to the frontend.
+The backend is a containerized Python FastAPI application.
+To make sure there are no timeout related issues and to ensure fast startup, the `Dockerfile` pre-compiles the C++ program and runs the Python plotter script during image building phase.
+The Lambda then only serves these pre-generated files from the container's file system.

 This project is deployed entirely using Terraform.